duggempudi/CNN/README.md

 # Academic Projects
-The projects which I did during my masters in Wright State University
+The projects which I completed during my masters in Wright State University